 Depending on the scope of your position, you may also need to do some degree of work outside of your equipment, which may require lifting, crouching, or standing for long periods.
 For instance, equipment operators that work with dirt may occasionally need to work with a shovel by hand.

-Becoming A Construction Equipment Operator
+How To Become A Construction Equipment Operator

 Back when all anyone needed to work in construction was handiness and a hammer, people thought that blue-collar work, such as being a carpenter or handling heavy equipment, was a job for the uneducated.